Holcomb promises to outfit state police with body cameras, improve racial equity in Indiana

 "While a review of our law enforcement academy and curriculum is needed, the governor must put concrete plans in place now to protect our black Hoosier community.
 Banning the use of no-knock warrants, racial profiling and chokeholds from our law enforcement would further demonstrate the governor's solidarity with black and brown Hoosiers."

-Dr. Woody Myers, the Democratic nominee for governor, and the first black major party candidate for the state's top office, summed up his opinion on Holcomb's speech using just six words and a comma: "Much too little, much too late."
+Dr. Woody Myers, the Democratic nominee for governor, and the first black major party candidate for the state's top office, summed up his opinion on Holcomb's speech using just six words: "Much too little, much too late."

 Collection: The Region responds to the death of George Floyd